Why Promotions Feel Political (And What to Do About It)

 Your manager is busy with their own problems.
 Your skip-level has twenty people to track.
 The promotion committee reviews fifty candidates in an afternoon.

-In this environment, visibility isn't optional—it's essential.
+In this environment, visibility is not optional — it is essential.
 Not because politics matter more than competence, but because competence that no one sees might as well not exist.
+If a tree falls in a forest and no one writes a brag doc, did it ship?

 The Calibration Process, Exposed